Graph Skeletons and Diminishing Minors: Coarse skeletons of a graph

-\begin{Remark} This equivalence was first shown by \cite{M05} using a condition that is equivalent to $1$ coarse bottleneck, \cite{GP23} provided a simple proof using effectively the same techniques we demonstrate here. \end{Remark} \begin{Theorem}[See also \cite{GP23},\cite{M05}] The following are equivalent: \begin{enumerate} \item A graph $G$ is $M$-fat $1$-bottlenecked for some $M\in\mathbb{N}$. \item For $m>M$, $G_{m,m}$ is $1$-edge bottlenecked. \item $G$ is a quasi-tree. \end{enumerate} \begin{proof}{$1\implies 2$} Let $G$ be a $M$-fat $1$-bottlenecked for some $M\in\mathbb{N}$.
+\begin{Remark} This equivalence was first shown by \cite{M05} using a condition that is equivalent to $1$-coarse bottlenecking, \cite{GP23} provided a simple proof using effectively the same techniques we demonstrate here.
+Our contribution here is to present this proof in the formalised language of skeletons. \end{Remark} \begin{Proposition}

+(See also \cite{GP23},\cite{M05}) The following are equivalent: \begin{enumerate} \item A graph $G$ is $M$-fat $1$-bottlenecked for some $M\in\mathbb{N}$. \item For $m>M$, $G_{m,m}$ is $1$-edge bottlenecked. \item $G$ is a quasi-tree, as it is quasi-isometrically equivalent to a tree graph. \end{enumerate} \begin{proof}{$1\implies 2$} Let $G$ be a $M$-fat $1$-bottlenecked for some $M\in\mathbb{N}$.
 Fix $m>M$ and assume to a contradiction that $G_{m,m}$ is not $1$-edge bottlenecked.
 This gives that there are $x\neq y \in G_{m,m}$ such that there are two internally disjoint $x,y$ paths in $G_{m,m}$.
 Note as $G_{m,m}$ is bipartite, every cycle must have two vertices in the same layer.
-Thus we may assume that $x,y$ lie in the same layer and so their preimages are not $m$-connected.
+Thus we may consider an $x\neq y$ pair that lie in the same layer meaning their preimages are not $m$-connected.
 Now both of the $x,y$ paths gives at least one path in $G$.
 As $G$ is $m$-fat $1$-bottlenecked these paths are not $m$-disjoint in $G$.
 Thus there must be an edge between them in $G_{m,m}$.
-Taking $y'$ to be the closest endpoint of such an edge to $x$ gives a pair of disjoint $x,y'$ paths with no edges between them.
-Now the paths given in $G$ produce $m$-disjoint sets that connect $f^{-1}(x),f^{-1}(y')$.
+Taking $y'$ to be the closest endpoint of such an edge to $x$, gives a pair of disjoint $x,y'$ paths with no edges between them.
+Now the paths given in $G$ produce $m$-disjoint sets that connect $f^{-1}(\{x\}),f^{-1}(\{y'\})$.
 This is a contradiction and thus $G_{m,m}$ is $1$-edge bottlenecked.

 {$2\implies 3$}